i4Ds/Karabo-Pipeline/doc/src/container.md

 ```

 This creates a `.sif` file which acts as a singularity image and can be used to launch your application.
 How to use Singularity containers (e.g. mount directories or enable gpu-support) can be seen in the [Singularity documentation](https://docs.sylabs.io/guides/3.1/user-guide/cli.html).
 Be aware that Singularity mounts the home-directory by default if start a container from your home-directory, which may or may not be desirable (e.g. `conda init` of your home instead of the container could get executed if you execute a Singularity container interactively).
 Therefore, for interactive access of a Karabo Singularity container, we suggest to use the `--no-home` flag.

+It is expected that the correct python-interpreter is directly available without performing `conda activate karabo` for interactive and non-interactive shells.
+However, if it's not the case, just putting the activate-command before choosing the python-interpreter should solve this issue.

 ## Sarus Containers